-There can be several causes to opioid use disorder.
-Various factors like genetic, psychological, social and environmental factors can all impact how taking opioid affects your body and behavior.
+There can be several causes of opioid use disorder.
+Various factors like genetic, psychological, social, and environmental factors can all impact how taking opioids affects your body and behavior.
 For certain people taking opioids has a different and stronger impact that can lead to opioid use disorder that it may not have on others.

 Opioid Use Disorder Symptoms

 Symptoms of opioid use disorder can include:

 - Euphoria or general discontent